3akproject/pilzy/README.md

 - Store medical documents
 - Easy access to prescriptions and reports

-### Alerts System
+### Local Backup file generation
-- Manage important alerts related to medications
+- User can backup data to local storage
-- Custom notifications
+- Can import the backup data in other devices using the file

 ---